hicommonwealth/edgeware-node/README.md

 ```
 subkey -e generate
 ```
-To create derived keypairs, use the mnemonic generated from a method above and run:
+To create derived keypairs, use the mnemonic generated from a method above and run (use `-e` for ED25519):
 ```
 subkey inspect "<mnemonic>"//<derive_path>
 ```